How US rules on international travel are changing - NewsBreak

 WHO IS GOING TO ENFORCE THE VACCINE RULES?

 That’s up to airlines.
 They will have to verify vaccine records and match them against ID, and if they don’t, they could face fines of up to nearly $35,000 per violation.
 Airlines will also collect information about passengers for contact tracing efforts.
-There will be CDC workers spot-checking travelers for compliance in the U.S.Pfizer’s new COVID-19 pill cut death, hospital risk by almost 90%
+There will be CDC workers spot-checking travelers for compliance in the U.S.Two Oklahoma police officers, other driver hit during traffic stop

 WHICH VACCINES WILL LET YOU IN?